learn-co-curriculum/dsc-resampling-methods-lab/README.md

 ## T-test Revisited

-The parameteric statistical test equivalent to our permutation test above would be a t-test of the two groups.
+The parametric statistical test equivalent to our permutation test above would be a t-test of the two groups.
 Perform a t-test on the same data above in order to calculate the p-value.
 How does this compare to the above results?

 ```python